09 March 2025

 • Those of clean mind (literally of καρδία/kardía, “heart,” but the ancients believed we think with the heart, so “mind” is a proper translation) get to see God.
 And why not?
 A clean mind means we’ve not filled it with sin, and for us, sin makes God cloudy… if not invisible.

 • Those making peace get called God’s children.
-It’s the devil’s children who make war and chaos—who pretend they’re interested in peace through strength, but who are itching for the chance to show that strength off in warfare.
+It’s the devil’s children who make war, strife, needless competition, and chaos—who pretend they’re interested in peace through strength, but who are itching for the chance to show that strength off, and defeat and step on others, in warfare.

 • Those hungry for justice, and those who are literally hungry: They’ll be filled.
 Either way.
 God wants to meet these needs.